Bio

 Scientific projects

-To go beyond linear univariate statistical methods to characterize biological differences between groups, my work focuses on complementary machine-learning tools centered on classification and stratification.
+Beyond the traditional linear univariate statistical methods to characterize biological differences between groups, my work focuses on complementary machine-learning tools centered on classification and stratification applied to MRI.
 I account for the non-linear relationships between diagnosis and brain biomarkers, as well as interactions among biomarkers, through the use of multivariate supervised machine-learning approaches and interpretable classifiers.
+I aim to validate the identified biomarkers by testing their relationship with symptoms and cognition.

-Beyond traditional explorations of case–control contrasts, we aim to identify subtypes within diagnostic groups, characterizing both their shared neuroanatomical phenotypes and their divergences.
-To this end, I apply hybrid supervised–unsupervised frameworks capable of uncovering interpretable patient subtypes.
+Beyond traditional explorations of case–control contrasts, I try to identify subtypes within diagnostic groups, characterizing both their shared neuroanatomical phenotypes and their divergences.
+To this end, I apply standard unsupervised frameworks and hybrid supervised–unsupervised frameworks capable of uncovering interpretable patient subtypes.
 By overcoming the limitations of traditional binary classifiers, that are capturing only dominant sources of variability, these frameworks reveal clinically meaningful and biologically grounded subgroups.
 These methods support both diagnostic and prognostic tasks, including distinguishing resilient from non-remitting clinical trajectories.
-Moreover, they are intentionally disorder-agnostic, positioning our research to extend naturally to autism spectrum disorder, bipolar disorder, and mood disorders in future work.

 Deepstim

 My thesis project DeepStim focused on modelling brain dynamics and their relation to conscious states.
 I used generative models to identify activity patterns across conscious states.
 I also studied neural correlates of consciousness using latent models and extended this work to the restoration of consciousness with deep brain stimulation.
-You can find my thesis here and the main paper here.
+You can find my thesis here and the related publications here and here.

 Selected publications